-On 18 September 2025, they ask their lawyer about transferring the property to an LTC (which they would incorporate and elect to be an LTC).
+On 18 September 2025, they ask their lawyer about disposing of the property to an LTC (which they would incorporate and elect to be an LTC).
 By this date the value of the property has increased to \$1.1 million.

-Their lawyer advises them to wait, if possible, until 20 August 2026 to transfer the property to an LTC so that the bright-line test will not apply to the transfer.
+Their lawyer advises them to wait, if possible, until 21 August 2026 to dispose of the property to an LTC so that the bright-line test will not apply to the disposal.

-Their lawyer advises them that if they transfer the property to the LTC before 20 August 2026 they could be subject to the bright-line test.
+Their lawyer advises them that if they dispose of the property to the LTC before 21 August 2026 they could be subject to the bright-line test.